 Blog & News

-Employees who discover significant wrongdoing on the job face many difficult choices.
+Employees who discover SEC and CFTC fraud on the job face many difficult choices about reporting that fraud.
 At or near the top of that list is the question of whether to bring the wrongdoing to the attention of their employer’s internal compliance program.

 There has never been a one size fits all answer to that question.
 Most companies pay lip service to the importance of ethics and integrity in the workplace and many offer some type of internal reporting hotline, or a dedicated office or person, to receive compliance violations and similar complaints.
 But all too often employees who raise such compliance issues internally suffer professional consequences.
 Those consequences can range from isolation to subtle, or not so subtle, messages about not fitting in with the corporate culture, to poor performance reviews or pretext disciplinary actions, to outright termination.

 No wonder many employees feel hesitant about internal reporting.

 In the Digital Realty Trust case, decided in February 2018, the Supreme Court created even more uncertainty about internal reporting when it ruled that only those employees who report securities violations to the SEC were entitled to the significant anti-retaliation protections under the Dodd-Frank Act.
 While Congress is currently considering legislation to overturn that decision, some commentators have wondered if internal compliance reporting in the securities and finance sectors would be going extinct.

 Recently, both the SEC and the CFTC made significant awards to whistleblowers reporting fraud who brought their complaints to those agencies after they first raised the same concerns internally.
 And both agencies used the recent announcements to encourage employees to consider reporting violations internally.